kurtmoser/aoc2018/README.md

 ### Day 21

 Challenge states that we are allowed to change only register 0.
 This gives us a hint to observe where in the program this register is being used.
-It turns out it happens in a single spot where value in register 0 is compared to value in register 2.
-If values are equal then instruction pointer will be set to point outside program (i.e. cause program to halt).
+It turns out it happens in a single spot where value in register 0 is compared to value in register 2 - if values are equal then instruction pointer will be set to point outside program (i.e. cause program to halt).
 So we need to keep track of values in register 2 at the time of this comparison.
 First such value will be result for part 1.
-For part 2 lets assume that values in register 2 will start to repeat at some point and return the last value before the first repeating one.
+For part 2 lets assume that values in register 2 will start to repeat at some point and the last value before the first repeating one is our answer.

 Note: before decoding program for part 2 I ran into some performance issues and found out about PyPy project - a faster alternative to standard CPython (former uses JIT while latter is interpreter).